 Guidelines for Contributors

-Subject matter may be quite broad, from exploration news and articles to historical overviews of a cave or area.
-In general, Descent does not publish 'my first time caving' types of article, or general interest articles that are more suited to a non-caving-specific magazine.
+Present your ideas in a concise manner as an explanation of the theme of the book: what is its purpose and appeal to readers?
+Include a suggested list of chapters and a sentence to indicate their content.
+Subject matter may be quite broad, from modern exploration to historical overviews, but the appeal must be to a wide readership and not only to family and friends.
+We do not publish 'general interest' books about caves that may be more suited to a non-caving-specific publisher.
 However, for every rule there may be an exception, so if you think you have something of interest to say to the caving community, please make contact.
 The one thing we expect you to have is a knowledge of caving; without this, you are unlikely to understand the nuances of the sport or be able to write authoritatively.

-References: Descent house style is to number references in the text using a superscript, in the order they appear in, and list the corresponding references separately in one of two forms (adapted for multiple authors and/or details of journals: if in doubt, please supply additional information and during editing this will be incorporated).
+References: If references are used, our house style is to number these in the text using a superscript, in the order they appear in, and list the corresponding references separately in one of two forms (adapted for multiple authors and/or details of journals: if in doubt, please supply additional information and during editing this will be incorporated) in a separate section at the end of the book.
+Further reading lists are treated in the same manner (without the superscript numbers, of course).
 Pagination is elided.

 FAMILY NAME, first name.
 Year.
 Book title, publisher, town